jacobxperez/rams/CONTRIBUTING.md

 # Contributing

-If your interested in contributing to this project, is important to read the following sections to better understand the nature and the direction of the project.
+Before you contributing to this project is important to read the following sections to better understand the nature and the direction of the project.

 ## Design Philosophy